-The new Delaware legislation only permits, and our proposed Exculpation Amendment would only permit, exculpation of certain officers of the Company only in connection with direct claims brought by shareholders for breach of an officer's fiduciary duty of care, including class actions, but would not eliminate such officers' monetary liability for breach of fiduciary duty claims brought by the Company itself or for derivative claims brought by shareholders of the duty of loyalty, acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law, or any transaction in which the officer derived an improper personal benefit.
+The new Delaware legislation only permits, and our proposed Exculpation Amendment would only permit, exculpation of certain officers of the Company only in connection with direct claims brought by shareholders for breach of an officer's fiduciary duty of care, including class actions, but would not eliminate such officers' monetary liability for breach of fiduciary duty claims brought by the Company itself or for derivative claims brought by shareholders in the name of the Company.
+Furthermore, the limitation on liability would not apply to breaches of the duty of loyalty, acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law, or any transaction in which the officer derived an improper personal benefit.